maxbekh/sshbruteforce_sds/README.md

     ```

 ## Configuration
-I dont't know if gns3 project config file keep configuration of network interfaces but they are discussed in the final report.
+The project come with all pre-configured components, as it is discussed in the final report.
-This includes the following:
+In case something go wrong you can check the following:
 - Network interfaces for hosts
 - R1 config that is here: [R1 config](routers/cisco_r1_startup.cfg)
 - OpenVSwtich config: